What You’ll Learn

 How much does a fractional CIO cost for a nonprofit?

-Fractional CIO services typically cost $3,000 to $12,000 per month for nonprofits, depending on scope and hours.
-That translates to $36,000-$150,000 annually — compared to $250,000-$400,000+ for a full-time CIO.
-Most nonprofits in the 20-100 staff range spend $4,000-$6,000 per month.
+Fractional CIO services typically cost $3,000 to $15,000 per month for nonprofits, depending on scope and hours.
+That translates to $36,000 to $150,000 annually, compared with $175,000 to $300,000 for a full-time CIO.
+Where an organization lands in that range depends on hours and scope rather than headcount alone.

 What is the difference between a vCIO and a fractional CIO?

-A vCIO (virtual CIO) typically provides lighter-touch advisory services — a few hours per month focused on strategy and guidance.
+A vCIO (virtual CIO) typically provides lighter-touch advisory services, a few hours per month focused on strategy and guidance.
 A fractional CIO is more deeply involved, working 10-30 hours per month with direct responsibility for execution oversight, vendor management, and project leadership.
 Both provide strategic IT leadership without a full-time hire.

 When should a nonprofit hire a fractional CIO instead of a full-time IT director?

-A fractional CIO is the better choice when your organization has fewer than 150 staff, cannot justify a $250K+ salary, needs strategic leadership more than day-to-day support, or has major technology projects that require experienced oversight.
+A fractional CIO is the better choice when your organization has fewer than 150 staff, cannot justify a full-time executive salary, needs strategic leadership more than day-to-day support, or has major technology projects that require experienced oversight.
 If you need someone answering help desk tickets daily, pair a fractional CIO with a managed service provider.

 What should I look for in a fractional CIO for my nonprofit?

 Look for experience specifically with nonprofit organizations, a track record of building technology roadmaps, strong vendor management skills, and the ability to communicate with non-technical board members.
 Ask for references from organizations of similar size.
 The best fractional CIOs understand that your mission comes first and technology exists to support it.
+Scottship Solutions builds fractional CIO engagements specifically for nonprofits, customizing scope and hours to match your budget and mission.

 Your Next Steps

-1. Assess your current IT leadership gap: Review the five signs above.
+- Assess your current IT leadership gap: Review the five signs above.
 If two or more apply to your organization, you likely need strategic IT leadership.

-3. Determine your budget range: Most nonprofits can reallocate existing reactive IT spending toward a fractional CIO engagement.
+- Determine your budget range: Most nonprofits can reallocate existing reactive IT spending toward a fractional CIO engagement.
 Calculate what you spend on ad-hoc IT help, emergency fixes, and consultant fees.

-4. Evaluate your day-to-day support: A fractional CIO handles strategy, not tickets.
+- Evaluate your day-to-day support: A fractional CIO handles strategy, not tickets.
 Make sure you have managed IT support or internal staff for daily operations.

 Sources

-At Scottship Solutions, our fractional CIO services are purpose-built for nonprofits.
-As part of our IT services for nonprofits.
-We combine strategic IT leadership with deep understanding of nonprofit budgets, compliance needs, and mission-first priorities.
 From tech stack audits to multi-year technology roadmaps to data and analytics strategy, we help your organization make smart, right-sized technology decisions.
-Schedule a consultation today to find out if a fractional CIO is the right fit for your mission.
+Request a consultation today to find out if a fractional CIO is the right fit for your mission.